LostArtefacts/TRX/docs/tr2/README.md

 - added ability to disable FMVs
 - added per-level customizable fog distance
 - added the ability for spike walls to be reset (antitriggered)
+- added an option to alter Lara's HP for the beginning of each level
+- added an option to not restore Lara's HP at the beginning of each level
 - changed the combat end logic (used in Home Sweet Home) to allow using any regular enemy type aside from the boss
 - fixed the lift to work in any cardinal direction in custom levels, not just South
 - fixed the springboard not responding correctly when Lara drives across one on a skidoo